ibm-cloud-security/appid-clientsdk-swift/README.md

 Make sure to set **Allow users to sign up and reset their password** to **ON**, in the settings for Cloud Directory.

-Use Login Widget class to start the sign up flow.
+Use LoginWidget class to start the sign up flow.
 ```swift
 class delegate : AuthorizationDelegate {
   public func onAuthorizationSuccess(accessToken: AccessToken?, identityToken: IdentityToken?, refreshToken: RefreshToken?, response:Response?) {